All students are required to write and submit 3 satisfactory work reports, WKRPT 200, WKRPT 300 and WKRPT 400.

 The term you are required to submit each work report may be found in the University of Waterloo U/G calendar, at http://ugradcalendar.uwaterloo.ca/page/ENG-Mechanical-Engineering

-Work reports from Mechanical Engineering students must be submitted to Tanya Yoworski, in E5-3106, prior to 4:00 p.m. of the day one week after the first day of lectures.
+Work reports from Mechanical Engineering students must be submitted online prior May 8, 2017 by 4:30 p.m. of the day one week after the first day of lectures.
 See the Important Dates page for the specific date and time.
 Reports handed in after this deadline will not be marked until the next term.
 You will receive a mark of 38% for the work report if it is not submitted on time.
 While this grade will not be included in your term average, it will count as a failed course in your failed course count until such time as this course is successfully cleared.
 When the work report is ultimately marked and cleared, in a subsequent term, this will be indicated on your transcript accordingly.
 Note that the 38% mark will remain permanently on your transcript.
 It is best that you hand in your work report on time!

 Work Reports should not be classified as confidential unless absolutely necessary.
 Confidential reports may be marked, in confidence, one of two ways: 1) marked by the Associate Chair undergraduate studies or a delegate in the department of Mechanical & Mechatronics Engineering faculty member or marked by a licensed professional engineer (P.Eng.) at your place of employment.